webpack-contrib/html-minimizer-webpack-plugin/README.md

 #### `array`

-If an array of functions is passed to the `minify` option, the `minimizerOptions` can be an array or an object.
+If an array of functions is passed to the `minify` option, the `minimizerOptions` can be either as:

-If `minimizerOptions` is array, the function index in the `minify` array corresponds to the options object with the same index in the `minimizerOptions` array.
+- An array; If `minimizerOptions` is array, the function index in the `minify` array corresponds to the options object with the same index in the `minimizerOptions` array.

-If you use `minimizerOptions` like object, all `minify` function accept it.
+- A single object; If you use `minimizerOptions` like object, all `minify` function accept it.

 **webpack.config.js**